mmozuras/mmozuras.github.com/post/_posts/2017-12-04-cool-projects.md

 > **Applicant**: That's actually an old resume.
 It should also read that I crushed it from 2013 to present.<br>
 > -- [Silicon Valley Season 2: Episode #4 Clip](https://www.youtube.com/watch?v=E3kP2A80KIw).

 I feel that today, "Silicon Valley" is less and less of a parody.
+Crazier things happening in real life than in the show.

 There's another TV show I love from my childhood.
 Dragonball Z. I loved this anime series.
 I still watch [TeamFourStar's](http://teamfourstar.com) parody series "Dragonball Z Abridged."